Published in Criminal Law on March 1, 2023.

 Employers must follow the guidelines presented by the Equal Employment Opportunity Commission (EEOC) when screening for criminal history and excluding applicants based on criminal history.

 Bottom Line for Job Applicants: Know Your Rights

 No matter what crime was committed in the past, whether misdemeanor or felony, anyone applies for a job in Indiana has rights.

 Employers can see pending criminal cases and get an accurate picture of potential employees, but they cannot discriminate, and applicants have the right to know if their background plays a role in determining eligibility for a position.
 Furthermore, employers must have a clear and written policy about what criminal acts they prohibit, such as anyone with a felony record.

 Avoiding the Problems of a Criminal Backgrounds – Hire an Attorney

 If you or a loved one has been arrested for a crime in Indiana, you have rights.
 You can forgo the complications of a criminal record by hiring an attorney to represent your case.
-An attorney from Eskew Law may be able to get your charges dismissed or reduced to the point they do not affect your ability to seek employment in the future.
+A criminal background check attorney from Eskew Law may be able to get your charges dismissed or reduced to the point they do not affect your ability to seek employment in the future.

-Schedule a consultation with an attorney from our law office today at 317-974-0177 or request more information about our criminal defense services online.
+Schedule a consultation with an attorney from our law office today or request more information about our criminal defense services online.